 Gambling and other illicit activities: A significant focus for Chinese investment in Cambodia has been the gambling industry.
 This expanded rapidly in just a few years, and between 2017 and 2018, the number of licensed casinos in Cambodia jumped from 98 to 150, with many located in coastal Sihanoukville.
 As well as in-person gambling, a huge online gambling industry also grew in Cambodia in a short space of time.
 This includes actual gambling and lotteries, but also various scams and fraudulent activity.
 Operations are generally led by criminal elements who target Chinese citizens, but need a base where law enforcement and digital regulation is lax.
 As these operations expanded in Sihanoukville, so did gang activity, eventually leading to a ban on online gambling being announced in August 2019.
 The online gambling ban heavily hit Sihanoukville’s economy, as much of the city’s development was centred around the industry.

 Military presence: Since 2018, the United States has raised concerns that Cambodia is being used as a base for Chinese military operations.
-This began with rumours that the port and airport facilities at Union Development Group’s Dara Sakor project in Koh Kong were either a cover for a military base, or intended for dual use.
+This began with rumours that the port and airport facilities at Union Development Group’s Dara Sakor project in Koh Kong were either a cover for a military base, or intended for dual use (for more details see the dedicated project profile).
 The US Treasury later sanctioned Union Development under the Global Magnitsky Act due to alleged connections to human rights abuses.
 Attention later shifted to the Ream Naval Base in Sihanoukville, after the Wall Street Journal reported that it had obtained a leaked draft document between China and Cambodia discussing the basing of Chinese forces within a newly developed area of the base.
 Both the Cambodian and Chinese governments have aggressively denied these claims.

 Reports and Scholarly Articles: